WaveLedger¶

 Reference

-Wire formats for blocks, transactions, receipts, addresses; network parameters; the full crypto primitive list.
+Wire formats for blocks, transactions, receipts, addresses; network parameters; the PQC primitive catalogue.

 -